Symmetric bimonoidal intermuting categories and $\omega\times\omega$ reduced bar constructions: A note on strictification

 This fact together with the property that every $S$-term represents an isomorphism of $\ca'$ is sufficient for our strictification of $\ca'$ with respect to its associative and symmetric structures.
 Roughly speaking, we can further factor the arrow terms so that associativity and symmetry natural transformations become identity natural transformations.
 Of, course, this makes some identifications among the objects of $\ca'$ too.

 We define a relation $\equiv$ on the set of objects of $\ca'$ (which are the same as the objects of \ca) in the following way.
 Let $A\equiv B$ iff there is an $S$-term $f\!:A\str B$.
 Since $\mj_A$ is an $S$-term, every $S$-term represents an isomorphism whose inverse may be represented by an $S$-term, and the composition of two $S$-terms is an $S$-term, we have that $\equiv$ is an equivalence relation.
 Let $\lz A\dz$ denotes the equivalence class with respect to $\equiv$ of an object $A$ of $\ca'$.

-We can also denote (not in a unique way) the equivalence class $\lz A\dz$ by deleting from the formula $A$ parenthesis tied to $\vee$ in the immediate scope of another $\vee$ and the same for $\kon$.
-For example, the equivalence class $\lz(p\kon q)\kon((p\vee r)\vee p)\dz$ is denoted by $p\kon q\kon(p\vee r\vee p)$, and the same equivalence class may be denoted by $q\kon(r\vee p\vee p)\kon p$ or by $(p\vee p\vee r)\kon p\kon q$, etc. We call such equivalence classes of formulas \emph{form multisets} (see \cite{DP04}, \S7.7), in particular, when $A$ is diversified we call $\lz A\dz$ a \emph{form set}.
+Since the objects of \ca, and hence of $\ca'$, are propositional formulae of the language generated from $\cal P$, with the binary connectives $\vee$ and $\kon$, they correspond to planar binary trees with elements of $\cal P$ in the leaves and $\vee$ or $\kon$ in the vertices (see \cite{MT10}, Section 2.1, for the definition of planar tree).
+Our relation $\equiv$ is such that if $A$ corresponds to a planar tree $T$, then $\lz A\dz$ corresponds to the non-planar tree obtained from $T$ by omitting the associated linear ordering, and by contraction of every edge having the same connective in its ends (see \cite{BM76}, Section 2.4, for the definition of the operation of contraction of an edge).
+Hence, we can denote (not in a unique way) the equivalence class $\lz A\dz$ by deleting from the formula $A$ parenthesis tied to $\vee$ in the immediate scope of another $\vee$ and the same for $\kon$.
+For example, the equivalence class $\lz(p\kon q)\kon((p\vee r)\vee p)\dz$ is denoted by $p\kon q\kon(p\vee r\vee p)$, and the same equivalence class may be denoted by $q\kon(r\vee p\vee p)\kon p$ or by $(p\vee p\vee r)\kon p\kon q$, etc.

+We call $\lz A\dz$ a \emph{form multiset} (see \cite{DP04}, \S7.7), in particular, when $A$ is diversified we call $\lz A\dz$ a \emph{form set}.
 We use $S$, $T$, $U$, $V$, $W$, $X$, $Y$ and $Z$, possible with indices, for form multisets and form sets.

 Note that if $A_1\equiv A_2$ and $B_1\equiv B_2$, then $A_1\vee B_1\equiv A_2\vee B_2$ and $A_1\kon B_1\equiv A_2\kon B_2$, hence we may define the operations $\vee$ and $\kon$ on form multisets as

 Let $\ca^{st}$ be a category built out of syntactical material, starting from the same set $\cal P$ of generators as in the case of \cm, \ca\ and $\ca'$, whose objects are the form multisets.
 The only \emph{primitive arrow terms} of $\ca^{st}$ are of the form